tentypcic/level-controle-factoryIO/README.md

  ## About The Project

 This is a PLC programme for level controle.
 Code in TIA Portal V17.
 The tank has been modelled in Factory IO 3D simulation software.

+The project includes a simple automation system, a liquid tank with two pumps and a liquid level sensor.
+From the HMI, we can select the type of controller, its settings and view its operation on the graph.

 ### Features